 Purchasing a car in Thailand requires more than simply going to a dealer and handing over money and even if it were that easy you would still need help.

-The biggest issue in purchasing a new car is the language barrier, if you need help we are available.
+The biggest issue in purchasing a new car is the language barrier, with our help you will get what you want at a lesser price.

 Purchasing a second hand vehicle is a different story.
 The minute the dealer sees you are a foreigner his eyes light up, dual pricing kicks in and he starts calculating how much money he can extract from you.
 He will immediately raise his asking price allowing you to bargain down to the full price he would have used to begin bargaining with a Thai.
 You will think you did well and he will be laughing at you not with you.